 Do you suffer from back pain?

 Social Security looks at how back pain affects your maximum physical ability to perform work-related activities on a continuing basis.
-Social Security is required to consider the nature and extent of your back pain, and how this condition restricts your ability to sit, stand, walk, lift, carry, push, and pull, as well as your ability to perform postural or manipulative activities (i.e. bending, twisting, stooping, reaching, fingering, or feeling).
-Social Security will also assess any further limitations that your back pain might cause, such as a need for environmental restrictions, unscheduled breaks, or excessive absences due to symptoms or treatments.
+Social Security must consider the nature and extent of your back pain, and how this condition restricts your ability to sit, stand, walk, lift, carry, push, and pull, as well as your ability to perform postural or manipulative activities (i.e. bending, twisting, stooping, reaching, fingering, or feeling).
+Social Security will also assess further limitations that your back pain might cause, such as a need for environmental restrictions, unscheduled breaks, or excessive absences due to symptoms or treatments.

 Se habla español!